DeePKS-kit: a package for developing machine learning-based chemically accurate energy and density functional models: Introduction

-Recent advances in machine learning is changing the state of affairs.
-There have been two classes of machine learning models that target at achieving chemical accuracy, for a wide variety of atomic and molecular systems, at the cost of DFT or HF methods.
-One class is like the post-HF methods, which use the ground-state electronic orbitals as the input, and output the energy difference between the underlying model (HF or DFT) and the ground truth.
+Lately, new machine learning models has been developed, that target at achieving chemical accuracy, for a wide variety of atomic and molecular systems, at the cost similar to DFT or HF methods, and requiring fewer training labels.
+These methods can be roughly divided into two classes.
+One class is like the post-HF methods, which use the ground-state electronic orbitals of a underlying model (HF or DFT) as the input, and output the energy difference between the model and the ground truth.
 In this regard, machine learning based methods are used to parameterize the dependence of the energy difference on the input orbitals, following certain physics-based principles.
-Representative methods in this class include the MOB-ML method~\cite{welborn2018transferability,cheng2019universal}, the DeePHF method~\cite{chen2020ground}, etc. The other class of the methods is in the spirit of DFT, in which machine learning based methods are used to parameterize the energy functional that takes the charge density, or the electronic orbitals, as input, and predicts ground state energy in a self-consistent way.
-Representative methods in this class include the NeuralXC method~\cite{dick2020machine}, the DeePKS method~\cite{chen2020deepks}, etc.
+Representative methods in this class include the MOB-ML method~\cite{welborn2018transferability,cheng2019universal}, the DeePHF method~\cite{chen2020ground}, etc. The other class of the methods is in the spirit of DFT, in which machine learning based methods are used to parameterize the energy functional (of the charge density or Kohn-Sham orbitals) and can be solved to get the ground state energy in a self-consistent way.
+Methods in this class include some earlier attempts\cite{snyder2012finding,bogojeski2019density,lei2019design,liu2017imporving,nagai2020completing} that may not be fully self-consistent, the NeuralXC method~\cite{dick2020machine}, and the DeePKS method~\cite{chen2020deepks}, etc. There are also attempts in using differentiable programming\cite{tamayo2018automatic,li2021kohn,kasim2021learning} to impose self-consistency and improve sample efficiency, at the expense of significant higher computational cost in the training procedure.

 With the booming of machine learning based methods for quantum chemistry problems, the community is in urgent need of codes that can serve as a bridge between machine learning platforms and quantum chemistry softwares, promote the transparency and reproducibility of different results, and better leverage the resultant models for applications.
 Developing such a code will not only benefit more potential users, but also avoid unnecessary efforts on reinventing the wheel.
 In particular, since the field is at its early stage, good codes should not only implement certain methods in a user-friendly way, but also provide flexible interfaces for developing new methods or incorporating more functionalities.